Are you qualified to practice as a psychotherapist in Ontario?

 Adventure Place is a registered charitable organization providing a continuum of Prevention, Early Intervention and Treatment services to young children and their families who reside in the North Quadrant of Toronto.
 Services and Treatment are available for a range of special needs including social, emotional, behavioral, communication, development and learning difficulties.
 For more information, please visit our website at www.adventureplace.ca

-Full-time permanent position (37.5 hours per week), Saturdays and evenings required
+Full-time permanent position 37.5 hours per week), some evenings required

 Supervisor, Family Support Services